madsjulia/Mads.jl/Readme.md

 Conda.add("yaml");
 ```

-To install YAML library globally (not recommended), you will need to run:
+To install the Python YAML library globally (not recommended), you will need to run:

 ```
 brew install libyaml